-We are digitally transforming the clinical enterprise by modernizing hospital IT infrastructure, using a cloud-first approach, robust cyber security and application of AI and ML technologies.
+We are digitally transforming the clinical enterprise by modernizing health system tech infrastructure, using a cloud-first approach, robust cyber security and application of AI and ML technologies.
 We are reconfiguring the current hospital centric system (Health 1.0) to build a health ecosystem of the future with digitally-empowered patients at the center, and a focus on how patients maintain good health at home.
 This is Health 2.0

 This involves simplifying our application ecosystem which has thousands of applications, to create a solid foundation for modernization. e.g. We migrated 120,000 employees who were using multiple tools onto a single new collaboration platform, which helped us smoothly adopt remote work during COVID.
 We are now moving all our 52 hospitals to a single Electronic Health Record and a single ERP to provide a seamless experience to our caregivers and patients.